tamagui/tamagui/next.md

 ---

+- as long as you use the nextjs or other new color scheme helpers they always add t_dark/t_light on first render so as long as youre ok with dark mode not working for js-off users, you could turn default the tamagui/config v4 to shouldAddPrefersColorThemes: false

 - lower priority uniswap:
   - seems <Switch checked defaultChecked> isnt showing in the checked position
   - <Theme name="dark"> with switch, the thumb is not picking up the right surface color, must be a multiple-nested theme issue